ebelt9hf/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Constraint propagation is used by reducing the number of possibilities in the space of possible solutions: If a twin is found, both digits are in one of the two boxes (== constraint).
-Thus, they are not part of the possible solutions for the remaining cells (propagation).
+A: A naked twin is given if a unit, e.g. row, square, contains two boxes having the same two digits as candidates, as this implies that these two digits must be in these boxes, thus that they are no candidates for the remaining boxes.
+Obviously this can be generalized to N-tuples (N \in 1:8).
+We already implemented the N = 1 generalizations, as so called elimination technique.
+One could Furthermore generalize to overlapping digits, e.g., {A1: 12, A2:23, A3:13, ...}.
+However, this could be difficult to check with acceptable computer speed.

+A naked twin, as elaborated above, is an additional technique to detect implications of the simple 1:9 uniqueness in a unit constraint.
+Thus, we can solve a Sudoku faster, as we have an additional constraint detection method.

 # Question 2 (Diagonal Sudoku)
-Q: How do we use constraint propagation to solve the diagonal sudoku problem?
+Q: How do we use constraint propagation to solve the diagonal Sudoku problem?
-A: As before I included the two diagonals as additional peers.
-Thus, we use the *eliminate*, *only choice*.
+A: In Sudoku the constraints are defined on units of size 9, e.g. rows, squares.
+The constraint is the uniqueness of the digits 1:9 and additionally that all boxes are filled.
+Thus, adding the diagonal to the units reduces the number of possible Sudokus and should thus increase the speed at which a Sudoku can be solved (as we have more constraints).

+To answer the question directly, we solve the Sudoku by reducing the number of candidates in each box.
+This is done by extracting information from the peer boxes' candidates as we know that each digit is unique in its peers (and thus not a candidates in another peer box.)

 ### Install